jorian/rust-komodo-rpc/README.md

   - workspaces
 - Simplify codebase
 - Do more than just be a RPC lib
+- Focus on CC support to understand CC

 ### Questions
 - Why is there a Queryable trait?